SHGoldfarb/dollop/README.md

 ## Disclaimer

-Developed by intially following [this guide](https://developers.google.com/web/fundamentals/codelabs/your-first-pwapp), contains code that is not mine.
+Developed by intially following [this guide](https://developers.google.com/web/fundamentals/codelabs/your-first-pwapp), contains code that is not mine, and there is some leftover code that is unused.